pkgxdev/pkgx/README.md

 database and email client seem to gravitate towards adding infinite features and complexity so that their users can do ever more and more.

-This is against the UNIX philosophy: tools should do one thing and do that one thing *damn* well, but they should be composable and flexible; built to be combined, piped and utilized as part of a larger toolbox of unique and excellent tools.
+This is contrary to the UNIX philosophy: tools should do one thing and —by being tight and focused— do it *damn* well.
+If they are also composable and flexible then they can be combined, piped and leveraged into a larger, more capable toolbox. *It’s with this toolbox that the Internet is built.*

-tea fills the gap that has prevented open source from fulfilling this goal for some time now.
+Nowadays every programming language reimplements the same set of libraries and tools because using a well-maintained, mature and portable library adds too much complexity.
+This extends the adolescence of new languages and leads to levels of duplication that clearly create a more fragile open source ecosystem.

+tea is designed to remove this complexity for development, for deployment *and for scripting*.

 &nbsp;